scottwrobinson/camo/README.md

 ```

 ### Hooks
 Camo provides hooks for you to execute code before and after critical parts of your database interactions.
 For each hook you use, you may return a value (which, as of now, will be discarded) or a Promise for executing asynchronous code.
-Using Promises, we don't need to provide separate async and sync hooks, thus making your code simpler and easier to understand.
+Using Promises throughout Camo allows us to not have to provide separate async and sync hooks, thus making your code simpler and easier to understand.

+Hooks can be used not only on `Document` objects, but `EmbeddedDocument` objects as well.
+The embedded object's hooks will be called when it's parent `Document` is saved/validated/deleted (depending on the hook you provide).

 In order to create a hook, you must override a class method.
 The hooks currently provided, and their corresponding methods, are: